 The Parks guys seem to have been down here since yesterday morning since they’ve picked up trailside garbage and old tires, as well as taking away the Wetlands info sign.
 Also there this morning were six guys with white hard hats on looking at the unused bridge over the Don which is covered with graffiti.
 I Notice their truck sitting on the tracks just before the bridge and expected to see “Metrolinx” written on it.
 What I saw was PNR Railworks, Inc. It seems like overkill given that no great expertise is required but I hope graffiti removal is a part of their mission statement!

 I also met again the Somali guy who is actually surviving down there!
-I told him the last time I saw him to go to a shelter until the worst of the winter is over but his response was the typical one.
-He said he didn’t feel safe there because of all the crazy people and that there were too many rules. i gave him $10. for breakfast; he really doesn’t look well and had a bad cough.
+The last time I saw him, I told him to go to a shelter until the worst of the winter is over.
+However, his response was the typical one.
+He said he didn’t feel safe there because of all the crazy people and that there were too many rules.
+I gave him $10. for breakfast; he really doesn’t look well and had a bad cough.

 Update, Tuesday, April 2.